tranquilit/WAPT-Documentation/source/waptserver-install/index.rst

 The WAPT Server can be installed either on a virtual server or a physical server.

-RAM and CPU recommandations are:
+RAM and CPU recommendations are:

 .. tabularcolumns:: |\X{4}{6}|\X{1}{6}|\X{1}{6}|